+WASH BUFFER

-STOCK WASH BUFFER 1 bottle
+1 bottle

 Colorless liquid filled in a clear bottle with white screw cap.
-50ml per bottle.

-PH 7.4 20 × PBS.
-(Contains Tween-20 as a detergent)

-DILUTE BEFORE USE -The concentration must be diluted 1 to 20 with distilled/deionized water before use.
+50ml per bottle. pH 7.4 20 × PBS.
+(Containing Tween-20 as a detergent).
+DILUTE BEFORE USE -The concentrate must be diluted 1 to 20 with distilled/deionized water before use.
 Once diluted, stable for one week at room temperature or for two weeks at 2-8°C.

-CHROMOGEN SOLUTION A 1 vial
+CHROMOGEN SOLUTION A

+1 vial

 Colorless liquid filled in a white vial with green screw cap.
-7ml per b vial.